yzhou1999/GTEs/README.md

 # GTE (Group Technical Effects)

 `GTE` quantifies batch effects for individual genes in single-cell data.
+If you have any suggestions or problems on this package, please contact Y. Zhou (yangz@stu.hit.edu.cn), or submit through this GitHub page directly.

 # Installation
 To run `GTE`, install from GitHub through ``devtools`` directly: